pcalcado/java-api-wrapper/README.md

         "artwork_url": null,
         ...

-You can add the debug flag (`-d`) to gradle to enable extra HTTP logging:
+You can add the debug flag (`-d`) to gradle to get some extra HTTP logging:

     $ gradle getResource -Presource=/me -d